exetermcr/exetermcr.github.io/medical.markdown

 College Nurse
 : Exeter College is currently in the process of finding a new College Nurse.
 In the interim, the following sources can provide medical assistance:

 1. The nurse at Lincoln College, Midge Curran is happy to see any Exeter students.
 Her hours are:
-   Monday         12 noon - 2pm
+   Monday         12 noon to 2pm
-   Tuesday         12 noon - 2pm
+   Tuesday         12 noon to 2pm
-   Wednesday     12 noon - 2pm
+   Wednesday     12 noon to 2pm
-   Thursday         8am - 9 am; 12 noon - 1pm
+   Thursday         8am to 9 am; 12 noon to 1pm
-   Friday             12 noon - 2 pm
+   Friday             12 noon to 2 pm

    Her office / surgery is in Chapel Quad, which is the second Quad at Lincoln.
 If you are unsure where to go, please ask the Lincoln porters.